 Our user research has shown that people go through a journey when dealing with legal communications — especially when they’re expected to decide how to act upon them.

-How can you design a document to be less of a “text-dump” — just putting all the detailed information out there for a person to read — and more of a designed experience, that helps the reader make sense of the information, relate it to their own situation, and figure out how best to act in response to it?
+Instead, how can you design an experience, that helps the reader make sense of the information, relate it to their own situation, and figure out how best to act in response to it?

-More Resources from Legal Design Lab on Visual Law
+More Resources from Legal Design Lab on Communication Design

 Any thoughts or ideas for us?
 Let us know!